Lifelong Reinforcement Learning with Modulating Masks: Experiments

 \section{Experiments}

-The three novel approaches, $\mathrm{Mask_{RI}}$, $\mathrm{Mask_{LC}}$ and $\mathrm{Mask_{BLC}}$, are tested on a set of LRL benchmarks and compared with a lifelong learning baseline, online EWC multi-head ($\mathrm{EWC_{MH}}$), and with the non-lifelong learning algorithm PPO.
-Experiments with a PPO single task expert (STE) were also conducted to enable the computation of the forward transfer metric for each method, following the setup in \cite{wolczyk2021continualworld}.
-Control experiments with EWC single head, denoted as $\mathrm{EWC_{SH}}$, performed poorly as a confirmation that our benchmarks contain interfering tasks \citep{kessler2022owl}: we report those results in the Appendix \ref{apndx:ewc-sh-mh}.

-The benchmarks were chosen to assess the robustness of the method against the following aspects: discrete and continuous environments; variations across tasks in input, transition and reward distributions.
-The CT-graph \citep{soltoggio2019ctgraph} (sparse reward, fast, scalable to large search spaces, variation of reward), Minigrid \citep{gym_minigrid} (variation of input distributions and reward functions) and Continual World \citep{wolczyk2021continualworld} (continuous robot-control) were used to assess the approaches $\mathrm{Mask_{RI/LC/BLC}+PPO}$.
+The three novel approaches, $\mathrm{Mask_{RI}}$, $\mathrm{Mask_{LC}}$ and $\mathrm{Mask_{BLC}}$, are tested on a set of LRL benchmarks across discrete and continuous action space environments.
 A complete set of hyper-parameters for each experiment is reported in Appendix \ref{apndx:hyperparameters}.

-Additionally, we employed the ProcGen benchmark \citep{cobbe2020procgen} that consists of a set of video games with high diversity, fast computation, procedurally generated scenarios, visual recognition and motor control.
-The masking methods were implemented with IMPALA: $\mathrm{Mask_{RI/LC/BLC}+IMPALA}$ \citep{espeholt2018impala} and tested following the ProcGen lifelong RL curriculum presented in \cite{powers2022cora} (a subset of games in ProcGen).
+First, we employed the ProcGen benchmark \citep{cobbe2020procgen} that consists of a set of video games with high diversity, fast computation, procedurally generated scenarios, visual recognition and motor control.
+The masking methods were implemented with IMPALA: $\mathrm{Mask_{RI/LC/BLC}+IMPALA}$ \citep{espeholt2018impala} and tested following the ProcGen lifelong RL curriculum presented in \citet{powers2022cora} (a subset of games in ProcGen).
 The properties of the benchmark make the curriculum challenging (e.g., high dimensional RGB observations and procedural generations of levels).
 The curriculum was designed to test generalization abilities: for each task, the lifelong evaluations are carried out using procedurally generated levels that are unseen by the agents during training.
-Baselines for this benchmark include online EWC, P\&C \cite{schwarz2018pnc}, CLEAR \citep{rolnick2019clear}, and IMPALA.
+The masking methods were compared with baselines such as online EWC, P\&C \citep{schwarz2018pnc}, CLEAR \citep{rolnick2019clear}, and IMPALA.